Bo-Brown-Dev/Road-Crossings/README.md

 ## Documentation
-Road Crossings is an app that takes animal movement data in the form of a movingpandas TrajectoryCollection and synthesizes data on where and when animals crossed a road.
+Road Crossings is an app that takes animal movement data in the form of a movingpandas TrajectoryCollection and synthesizes data on where and when animals likely crossed a road.

 ### Quick Start Guide

 #### Setup:

-While the analysis is flexible in terms of scope and can take input data from anywhere in the world, it also intentionally performs some complex geospatial operations that can cause the app to run slower with large datasets.
+While the analysis is flexible in terms of scope and can take input data from anywhere in the world, it also intentionally performs some memory-intensive geospatial operations that can cause the app to run slower or shut down unexpectedly with large datasets.
 This is especially true for datasets that span greater distances or are centered in urban areas with a lot of roads.
 Follow the steps below if experiencing slow performance within a work-flow.